eropple/nestjs-openapi3/README.md

 `@eropple/nestjs-openapi3` is a library for [NestJS]() to generate [OpenAPI 3.x]() documents from your API specification.
 It attempts to be more integrated with the flow of your application than [@nestjs/swagger]() and to push you towards building clean, well-separated APIs along the way.

 ## Release History ##
+### `0.4.3` ###
+- Added the `validationFailedResponse` option to `OpenapiModule.attach`.
+This allows you to customize the JSON output from the validation interceptor so you can return predictably-shaped errors.
+It won't, however, set a `400` default in `defaultResponses`; that's your job.
+(Also make sure your error filter returns the same shape for a 400!)

 ### `0.4.2` ###
 - Left a logging statement in, 'cause I'm a monster.
 My apologies to your stdout.